Approximations of MINFLUX Localization Precision with Background: Conclusion

 \section{Conclusion}

 In this paper, we proposed an alternative formulation to the standard signal-to-background approach for background in MINFLUX measurements that allows us to investigate the influence of unknown background on localization precision.
-We found that this formulation is in agreement with previous work when the background is known.
+We found that this formulation agrees with previous work when the background is known.